Kwina’a Taba [Eagle Sun] (2007)

 Wood, acrylic paint, LEDs, custom circuitry

+This image presents a silhouette of an eagle made with bare wood, rainbow paint, LEDs, and hypnotic illuminated patterns.
+The subject and coloring hover between kitsch and beauty.
 Kwina’a Taba means “Eagle Sun” in the Native American Paiute language.
-It is one in a series of of ambiguously kitschy silhouettes of animals made with natural materials, rainbow colors, and hypnotic illuminated patterns.
-The series confronts the tension between the Western idealization of Native American cultures as being pre-technology and our simultaneous obsession with everything technological.
+The series confronts the tension between the Western idealization and stereotyping of Native American cultures as being more connected to nature, and our simultaneous obsession with everything technological.

-Kwina’a Taba is made with painted acrylic on wood panel and mounted floating off the wall to expose custom circuitry and wiring.
-The electronics blink a series of LEDs spaced in the shape of an eagle in flight, each LED intersected by a painted ray emanating from the center.
-The LEDs blink imperceptibly faster and faster as the earth approaches the winter solstice, and then slower and slower until the summer solstice when they seem not to move at all.
-Thus it functions as as sort of cosmic clock tuned into rhythms much slower than humans are used to perceiving.
+The surface is mounted floating off the wall to expose custom circuitry and wiring twisting behind.
+LEDs are spaced in the shape of an eagle in flight, each LED intersected by a painted ray emanating from the center.
+The LEDs function as a sort of cosmic clock, on a yearly cycle rather than daily.
+The light points blink imperceptibly faster and faster as the earth approaches the winter solstice, and then slower and slower until the summer solstice when they seem to barely move at all.
+Thus the clock tunes us to rhythms much slower than humans are used to perceiving.